 Key considerations: This is a summary of everything that needs to be considered now.
-While this is a summary of important facts, developments and considerations, it should be as unbiased as possible.
-Statements should be substantiated with evidence therefore one needs to double check facts before presenting them.
-Reader’s needs should be put in consideration when selecting facts to be presented.
+While this is a summary of important facts, developments, and considerations, it should be as unbiased as possible.
+Statements should be substantiated with evidence; therefore, one needs to double check facts before presenting them.
+Reader’s needs should be put into consideration when selecting facts to be presented.

 This is a summary of what the reader should infer from the note.
-Nothing new should be introduced at this point and if you want to offer recommendations, it should be the best and most sound advise you can offer.
+Nothing new should be introduced at this point, and if you want to offer recommendations, it should be the best and most sound advice you can offer.